 - Leadership During Crisis – Combining different leadership domains in times of crisis

-- Leading Across Divides – Leading virtually
+- Leading Across Divides – Distance and culture

 - Co-leadership – Sharing leadership authority

 The curriculum breaks down the act of leadership into easily digestible scenarios.
 Over 5 days you’ll learn how to: